 Posted on July 28th, 2022

-If you are the family member of a veteran who lived with them at a military base and have this diagnosis, you can also file a claim.
-All we will need from you is evidence of your stay at the military base in question and your medical records.
-Following a thorough review of your case, we will decide whether you qualify for compensation and if you do, our legal team will begin preparing your claim for submission as soon as possible.
-In the end, you will receive the money you deserve for your suffering.
+If you are the family member of a veteran who was stationed with them at a polluted military base and want to seek compensation, we will need proof of your stay at the military base in question and your medical records.
+After we thoroughly assess your case, we will determine whether you qualify for filing a claim and if you do, our attorneys will begin preparing it for submission as soon as possible.
+Eventually, we will present you with the financial compensation you deserve.